Cancer Recurrence After Prostate Radiation

-1) Salvage after radiation should only be done for Isolated Local Recurrences, where the cancer has been proven to come back in the prostate gland, but has not spread to the bones or lymph nodes.
-If cancer has already spread to the bones or nodes then “the horse has left the barn”, then it does not matter what you do the prostate gland.
+1) Salvage surgery/cryotherapy/HIFU after radiation should only be done for Isolated Local Recurrences, where the cancer has been proven to come back in the prostate gland, but has not spread to the bones or lymph nodes.
+If cancer has already spread to the bones or nodes then “the horse has left the barn”, and it does not matter what you do the prostate gland.

 2) Salvage treatment carries a greater risk of bad side effects (up to 50%) and a lower chance of success (50%) than treatment the first time around.